orefalo/g2/README.md

 ![image](http://orefalo.github.com/g2/images/good_branching.png)

 The above graph is 30+ developers working together on about 20 active feature branches.
 Note how the graph is clean an easy to read.
-Two types of flows… the work on the branch itself, and merging contents/features from others, we will get back on this in a minute.

 In order to achieve this result, **g2** enforces two different merging scenarios, each backed by a different command: